TheParasiteProject/packages_apps_BtHelper/README.md

 ## Project Status

-Currently, Only Apple AirPods series are supported by this project.<br>
+Only Apple AirPods series are supported by this project.<br>
-Media play/pause, OnePod mode features are highly experimental.

 ## Requirements